SamLee0257/Team5_AI_Project/README.md

 Team 5 final project on the use of AI in Human Resource activities.

-**Authors:** Sam Lee, Thomas Lavelle, Drew Messick, and Marshall Pender.
+**Authors:** Thomas Lavelle, Drew Messick, and Marshall Pender, Sam Lee

 **Project Scope**